Doug Reynolds (politician)

-Douglas Vernon Reynolds (born February 8, 1976 in Huntington, West Virginia) is an American politician, businessman, and a former Democratic member of the West Virginia House of Delegates representing District 17 from January 12, 2013, to January 2017.
+Douglas Vernon Reynolds (born February 8, 1976) is an American politician, attorney, and businessman who was formerly a Democratic member of the West Virginia House of Delegates, representing District 17 from January 12, 2013, to January 2017.
 Reynolds served consecutively from January 2007 until January 2013 in the District 16 seat.
-In 2016 Reynolds decided against running for his seat again, instead opting to run for the Attorney General of West Virginia position.
-Reynolds is also an attorney, the president of Energy Services of America, a pipeline construction company, and HD Media the publisher of the Herald-Dispatch and five other newspapers throughout West Virginia.
+In 2016, Reynolds decided against running for his seat again, instead opting to run for Attorney General of West Virginia.
+Reynolds is also the president of Energy Services of America, a pipeline construction company, and HD Media, the publisher of the Herald-Dispatch and five other newspapers throughout West Virginia.

 Early life and education

 Reynolds grew up in Wayne, West Virginia, and graduated from Wayne High School in the same town.
-After graduating high school, Reynolds attended Duke University in Durham, North Carolina.
-While there, he earned his Bachelor of Arts in Political science from Duke University.
-After graduated from Duke, Reynolds attended the West Virginia University College of Law in Morgantown, West Virginia, earning his Juris Doctor.
+After graduating high school, Reynolds attended Duke University in Durham, North Carolina, where he earned his Bachelor of Arts in political science.
+After graduating from Duke, Reynolds attended the West Virginia University College of Law in Morgantown, earning his Juris Doctor.
 He later was granted admittance to the West Virginia State Bar.

 Career

 Private sector

-Reynolds has been the President and Chief executive officer of Energy Services of America, a public holding company for energy and construction subsidiaries, since 2012.
+Reynolds has been the president and chief executive officer of Energy Services of America, a public holding company for energy and construction subsidiaries, since 2012.
 Along with this, Reynolds was the founder and a director for the First Bank of Charleston before it was purchased by Premier Bank Reynolds also serves on the boards of the United Way of the River Cities, Boys’ and Girls’ Clubs of Huntington, Prestera Foundation and the City of Huntington Foundation.

 Reynolds is the founder and managing director of HD Media a publisher of weekly newspapers and magazines.
-The company currently owns The Herald-Dispatch in Huntington, WV, the Charleston Gazette-Mail in Charleston, WV, the Wayne County News in Wayne County, WV, the Putnam Herald in Putnam County, WV, the Williamson Daily News in Williamson, WV, the Logan Banner in Logan, WV, the Coal Valley News in Boone County, WV and the Independent Herald in Wyoming County, WV.
+The company currently owns several news publications across the state of West Virginia: The Herald-Dispatch in Huntington, the Charleston Gazette-Mail in Charleston, the Wayne County News in Wayne County, the Putnam Herald in Putnam County, the Williamson Daily News in Williamson, the Logan Banner in Logan, the Coal Valley News in Boone County, and the Independent Herald in Wyoming County.